Observation of Anomalous Josephson Effect in Nonequilibrium Andreev Interferometers

-at which $\delta(\phi_e)$ slopes change sign. $\phi_t=\sin^{-1}[1/\beta]+\sqrt{\beta^2-1}+\pi/2$, see calculations in Ref.~\cite{SI}, varies linearly for large $\beta$.
+at which $\delta(\phi_e)$ slopes change sign. $\phi_t=\sin^{-1}[1/\beta]+\sqrt{\beta^2-1}+\pi/2$ (see calculations in the SM~\cite{SI}) varies linearly for large $\beta$.
 For convenience, we use $\Phi \equiv \phi/2\pi$ notation.
-Under the classical analogy of a particle moving in a ``washboard potential'', the particle is trapped in a potential minimum U=0 or ground state at zero applied flux.
+Under the classical analogy of a particle moving in a ``washboard potential'', the particle is trapped in a potential minimum U=0.
 When an external flux is applied, the parabolic part is shifted along the oscillating component and the particle energy increases captured in the potential well.
-The well barriers decrease with the flux until vanishing at $\Phi_e=\Phi_{n=0}^\pm$, the induced supercurrent $I_s=\Phi_n/L$ matches the critical current, a flux quantum enters the loop reducing $|\phi_e-\delta|$, and the particle escapes to a lower energy state in a ``phase jump''.
-In $\varphi_0$-JJs, the zero-flux minimum shifts to $\delta=\varphi_0$.
-The potential remains invariant with respect to the simultaneous change of $\phi_e$ and $\delta$ by 2$\pi$n, but the anomalous CPR breaks the phase difference symmetry $\delta(\Phi_e) \neq -\delta(-\Phi_e)$ and the system becomes direction-dependent $\phi_n^+= -\phi_n^-+2\varphi_0$ (see Figure~\ref{FB1}b,c).
+The well barriers decrease with the flux until vanishing at $\Phi_e=\Phi_{n=0}^\pm$ entering the bifurcation mode.
+The induced supercurrent $I_s=\Phi_n/L$ matches the critical current, a flux quantum enters the loop reducing $|\phi_e-\delta|$, and the particle escapes to a lower energy state in a ``phase jump''.
+In $\varphi_0$-JJs, the zero-flux minimum shifts to $\delta=\varphi_0$ and the anomalous phase breaks the phase difference symmetry $\delta(-\Phi_e) \neq -\delta(\Phi_e)$ with $\phi_n^+= -\phi_n^-+2\varphi_0$.
+Thus, $R_N(\Phi_e)$ becomes tilted and direction-dependent.

-The differential resistance $R_N$ of Andreev interferometers is measured at T = 2.7 K as a function of the external flux and the voltage at the center of the wire given by $V_N=I_NR_N(0)/2$. $I_N$ is the bias current applied to the connecting wire and $R_N(0)$ the differential resistance at zero bias current.
-At this temperature, $\xi_N=\sqrt{\hbar D/2\pi k_B T} \simeq$ 83 nm.
-All devices exhibit similar resistance $R_N(0)=1.8(2)\Omega$.
-The conductance of the connecting wires oscillates as a function of the phase difference $\delta$ due to phase transfer from the superconducting condensate to normal electrons via Andreev reflections at the S/N interfaces~\cite{pet95} with a minimum resistance value at $\delta=2n \pi$ and equals the normal-state resistance $R_N^{\,0}$ at $\delta=(2n +1) \pi$~\cite{pet98}, thereby it can be approximated by